BHSAI/CBOS/README.md

 This directory has 14 sub-directory for each of the 14 targets analyzed.
 Each sub-directory has data and R scripts that will run either CBOS or MAX score and provide the AUC and EF10 for each target (as reported in the paper).
 Please run the R scripts in each sub-directory to obtain the AUC/EF values.
 The data points together will create Figure 1 in the paper.

+3. data

+This directory contains two sub-directories:

+- Activity_annotation_files_for_14targets

+Pubchem CIDs were given for each compound along with their activity data against a target.
+We have provided seperate annotation data for each of the 14 targets studied.

+- Input_sdf_files_for_ROCS_for_14targets

+This directory contains sdf files of compounds used in this study.
+The sdf files can be used to run ROCS program.
+The activity data associated with these compounds are given in table format in the other sub-directory (Activity_annotation_files_for_14targets).